Reviews, Best Prices, Comparisons, Expert Buying Guides

 4. Self-Healing

-One of the significant advantages of a mesh network is its self-healing capability.
-If one node in the Velop system fails or becomes disconnected, the other nodes can reconfigure themselves to maintain network integrity.
-This feature ensures that the network remains operational even in the event of hardware failure or interference.
+The self-healing feature in the mesh network is one of the major pros.
+In case a node in the Velop system goes out or gets disconnected, the remaining nodes can change their configuration to ensure that the network is intact.
+The self-healing feature guarantees the network’s availability even in the case of hardware failure or interference.

 5. Dynamic Frequency Selection (DFS)